 |0x0E||15||Normal instrument||Top cymbal|

 See #CMF/MIDI vs Adlib channels below for more details.

 Controller 0x68: Transpose up

-This controller transposes all following notes up by the given number of 1/128 semitones.
-Since the controller value must be between 0 and 127, it will allow a song to be transposed up anywhere between zero and a full semitone.
-The value is absolute, so a controller requesting a transpose up by 127 followed by a transpose up by 64, will initially be transposed up by almost a full semitone (127) but will then be transposed back by a half semitone (64).
+This controller transposes all following notes on the channel up by the given number of 1/128 semitones.
+Since the controller value must be between 0 and 127, it will allow a song to be transposed up anywhere between zero and almost a full semitone.
+The value is absolute, so a controller requesting a transpose up by 127 followed by a transpose up by 64, will initially be transposed up by almost a full semitone (127) but will then be transposed back by a half semitone (to 64).

 A value of zero resets back to "not transposed."